Yalgie/hamagram/README.md

 [View the live demo here](https://hamagram.herokuapp.com/)

-Automatic builds are triggered on heroky upon pushing to the master branch.
+Automatic builds are triggered on heroku upon pushing to the master branch.